suneelece/SpringBoot/README.md

 # SpringBoot
-THis is a smaple example
+This is a smaple example